sidbdri/LAB-AID/README.md

 ```
 Alternatively, you can open scripts ui.R or server.R (or both) in RStudio, and press the 'Run App' button in the top right corner.

-Make sure your R session has all the required packages installed.
-See below for the full list of required packages.
+Make sure your R session has all the required packages installed (see below for the full list of required packages).

 ### Installation via Shiny Server
-If you have access to a Shiny Server, all that is required is to download the repository into directory containing Shiny applications.
-Make sure the R version the Shiny Server is using has all the required packages installed, and the Shiny Server has sufficient privileges to read and write files within the application directory.
+If you have access to a Shiny Server, all that is required is to download the repository into the directory containing Shiny applications.
+Make sure the R installation that the Shiny Server is using has all the required packages installed, and that the Shiny Server has sufficient privileges to read and write files within the application directory.

 ### Installation via ShinyApps.io
-You can use [shinyapps.io](https://www.shinyapps.io/) hosting service to deploy the LAB-AID application.
-It is required to create a [shinyapps.io](https://www.shinyapps.io/) account and to configure your local RStudio client.
-Please follow the instructions in [shinyapps.io documentation](https://docs.rstudio.com/shinyapps.io/getting-started.html) on how to deploy applications.
+You can use the [shinyapps.io](https://www.shinyapps.io/) hosting service to deploy the LAB-AID application.
+You will need to create a [shinyapps.io](https://www.shinyapps.io/) account and to configure your local RStudio client.
+Please follow the the instructions in [shinyapps.io documentation](https://docs.rstudio.com/shinyapps.io/getting-started.html) on how to deploy applications.

 ## Configuration
 LAB-AID is configured through the config.json file.
 The file has the following structure: